isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 the maintenance mechanism it is possible to benefit from this mechanism during the upgrade of the second server.

-In such case, shut down the server running the old version.
+In such a case, shut down the server running the old version.
 Next, send the ``ha-maintenance-start`` to the server that has been upgraded and supports the maintenance mechanism.
 This server should immediately transition to the partner-down state as it cannot